 All assignments must be completed and turned in by the specified due dates.
 All due dates are firm.
-If you need to submit late, there will be 20% deduction for the 24 hours after due date.
+If you need to submit late, there will be 20% deduction for the 24 hours after the due date.
 Assignment will close after that and zero will be given.
 DO NOT USE APP FOR DUE DATES.
 Many students found this was not accurate.

-Follow the appropriate University policies to request accommodation for religious practices (http://www.asu.edu/aad/manuals /acd/acd304-04.html) or to accommodate a missed assignment due to University-sanctioned activities (http://www.asu.edu/aad/manuals /acd/acd304-02.html).
+Follow the appropriate University policies to request accommodation for religious practices or to accommodate a missed assignment due to University-sanctioned activities.